EquilinoxModKitProject/equilinox-mod-kit/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Description**
-What happened and what do you expect to happen?
+What happened and what did you expect to happen?

 **Code and Screenshots**
-Add code or screenshots to help us understand in which context the bug occured.
+Add code or screenshots to help us understand in which context the bug occurred.

-**Additional context**
-What version of Equilinox and the Equilinox Mod Kit did you use?
-What else could be important to solve the problem?
+**Context**
+- Version of Equilinox: x.x.x
+- Version of EMK/EMK: x.x.x
+- *Further helpful information about your development environment*